nikgodda/bf6-portal-scripting/README.md

 # BF6 Portal Scripting

-This is the tool for creating Battlefield 6 Portal Mods using TypeScript.
+This is the gameplay framework for Battlefield Portal scripting.

 It provides: